 Programs

-The Urban Literacy Collaborative and Clinic is part of the Language and Literacy Unit within the Department of Middle-Secondary Education (MSE).
+The Urban Literacy Collaborative and Clinic is part of the Language and Literacy Unit within the Department of Middle and Secondary Education (MSE).
 We provide a number of programs aimed at advancing teaching, research and outreach.

 - Literacy courses throughout various programs in literacy education (visit: literacyclinic.education.gsu.edu/about-the-clinic/)